Definitive Guide to Trading Supply and Demand – Does it work?

 Because supply and demand zones are much more rule-based and less subjective, you will less likely get it wrong.

-As you can notice on this chart, we have three levels which could be considered as a resistance area.
+As you can notice on this chart, we have three levels that could be considered a resistance area.

 The highest high on A?